Yttrium: Superconductors

 The actual superconducting material is often written as YBa2Cu3O7–d, where d must be less than 0.7 for superconductivity.
 The reason for this is still not clear, but it is known that the vacancies occur only in certain places in the crystal, the copper oxide planes, and chains, giving rise to a peculiar oxidation state of the copper atoms, which somehow leads to the superconducting behavior.

 The theory of low temperature superconductivity has been well understood since the BCS theory of 1957.
 It is based on a peculiarity of the interaction between two electrons in a crystal lattice.
 However, the BCS theory does not explain high temperature superconductivity, and its precise mechanism is still a mystery.
 What is known is that the composition of the copper-oxide materials must be precisely controlled for superconductivity to occur.

 This superconductor is a black and green, multi-crystal, multi-phase mineral.
 Researchers are studying a class of materials known as perovskites that are alternative combinations of these elements, hoping to develop a practical high-temperature superconductor.

 Lithium batteries

-Yttrium is used in small quantities in cathodes of some Lithium iron phosphate battery (LFP), and then called commonly LiFeYPO4 chemistry, or LYP.
+Yttrium is used in small quantities in the cathodes of some lithium iron phosphate battery (LFP), which are then commonly called LiFeYPO_{4} chemistry, or LYP.
 Similar to LFP, LYP batteries offer high energy density, good safety and long life.
-But LYP, offer higher cathode stability, and prolong life of battery, by protecting physical structure of the cathode, especially at higher temperatures and higher charging / discharge current.
-LYP batteries do find use in stationary applications (off-grid solar systems), electric vehicles (some cars), as well other applications (submarines, ships), similar to LFP batteries, but often at improved safety and cycle life time.
-LYP cells have essentially same nominal voltage as LFP, of 3.25 V, but the maximum charging voltage is 4.0 V, and very similar charging and discharge characteristic.
+But LYP offers higher cathode stability, and prolongs the life of the battery, by protecting the physical structure of the cathode, especially at higher temperatures and higher charging / discharge current.
+LYP batteries find use in stationary applications (off-grid solar systems), electric vehicles (some cars), as well other applications (submarines, ships), similar to LFP batteries, but often at improved safety and cycle life time.
+LYP cells have essentially the same nominal voltage as LFP, 3.25 V, but the maximum charging voltage is 4.0 V, and the charging and discharge characteristics are very similar.